mastertaj/GSSO-Digital-Health-Hub-Development-Community/README.md

 -   Avoid discriminatory, harassing, or harmful behavior.
 -   Uphold the principles of openness, collaboration, and equity in all community activities.

-A full Code of Conduct is available upon request.
+Please see our full Code of Conduct for more details.

 **Resources and Documentation**